cerebral/cerebral/docs/get_started/index.md

 > Welcome to the BETA

 The **Cerebral 2.0** project is now officially in Beta.
 It is already running in production on the [webpackbin](https://www.webpackbin.com) project and other non open source projects.
+A release article, comparing Cerebral to Mobx and Redux, can be [read here](http://www.christianalfoni.com/articles/2017_03_19_Cerebral-2).
 Have fun looking through the docs and the tutorial, and please let us know if you need any help or have questions.
 Our community is hanging out on [Discord](https://discord.gg/0kIweV4bd2bwwsvH).

 ## Install
 To install Cerebral you need to use the Node Package Manager.
 NPM is part of [Node](https://nodejs.org/en/), so please install that on your computer first.
 You should install Node version 5 or later.
 If you are not familiar with Node and/or Webpack it can be a good idea to start out with [the tutorial](/docs/developer_guide/index.html).

-To install Cerebral Alpha you have to explicitly install Cerebral and its dependency:
+To install Cerebral BETA you have to explicitly install Cerebral and its dependency:

 `npm install cerebral@next --save --save-exact`